Ida Maria: Career

 Her second album, Katla, was released in Norway on 8 November 2010 (where it reached #14 on the album chart) and eventually in the United States in July 2011. and internationally on 7 June 2011.

 Her third studio album, Love Conquers All, was released in August 2013 and was followed in February 2014 by her first EP release, Accidental Happiness.

 Scandalize My Name, her fourth album, was released on 18 April 2016 and consists of a collection of American spirituals.

 She competed in the Melodi Grand Prix 2018, attempting to represent Norway in the Eurovision Song Contest 2018 with the song 'Scandilove'.
 Her song was not one of the four songs that progressed to the Gold Final, and was eliminated.

-Maria will release the 5 song EP, Dirty Money, in June 2021.
+Maria released the 5 song EP, Dirty Money, in June 2021.

+Maria released her fifth album, Seven Deadly Sins + 3 on 26 September 2025.
+It is her first studio album in nine years.

 Soundtracks

 Maria's song "Queen Of The World" was used as the outro for season 3 episode 1 of The Inbetweeners.